 What is Eczema?

-Atopic dermatitis, also known as eczema, is a condition that causes the skin to become red and itchy.
+Eczema, also known as atopic dermatitis or contact dermatitis, is a condition that causes the skin to become red and itchy.
 It is a chronic condition that flares periodically and then clears up for a period of time.
 This condition is common in infants and children but can occur at any age.
-Eczema is related to a gene variation that affects your skin’s ability to retain moisture and provide protection from bacteria, allergens, and irritants.
+It is related to a gene variation that affects your skin’s ability to retain moisture and provide protection from bacteria, allergens, and irritants.
 Individuals with a family history of eczema, hay fever, asthma, or allergies are at a higher risk for this condition.
+Eczema flare ups are often triggered by food allergies, exposure to irritants in soaps or cleaners, stress and anxiety, or weather changes.

 • Red or brown-gray patches of skin